Survivor 41: Future appearances

+Player Ricard Foyé co-hosted the Drop Your Buffs, a companion program of Australian Survivor for its Australia vs. The World season.

 Outside of Survivor, Danny McCray and Shan Smith competed on the first season of The Challenge: USA.
 In 2023, McCray competed on The Challenge: World Championship.
 Erika Casupanan competed on the first season of The Traitors Canada.
 Sydney Segal competed on The Challenge: Vets & New Threats in 2025.

 Season summary

-The season of filming in the Mamanuca Islands of Fiji.
+The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new castaways were divided into three tribes of six: Luvu, Ua, and Yase.
 Luvu went undefeated in immunity challenges, while Yase got off to a rough start, losing the first two.
 Dominated by a women's alliance, they made up for the numbers deficit while Ua dwindled down to just Shan and Ricard.
 Their strong partnership enabled them to reach the merge, where they initially aligned with Luvu against the surviving Yase members.
 Liana turned against her old tribe to align with Danny, Deshawn, and Shan in a final four deal.
 However, Danny and Deshawn aligned with the others under Ricard and Erika's lead to take out a power player in Shan, busting the game open.

 When there were six players left, Deshawn tried to pit longtime allies Erika and Heather against each other, to no avail.
 Despite being targeted for this, he and the others voted out a big threat in Ricard when he was not immune.
 Xander won the final challenge and brought Erika to the end in hopes that she wouldn't get to add beating someone at fire to her resume.
 Deshawn narrowly beat Heather to join them in the final three.
 In the end, Erika's subtly strong strategic and social game earned her the victory in a 7–1–0 vote over Deshawn and Xander.